 The biggest benefit of upgrading your console’s internal storage is that an additional SSD is able to play native PS5 games that are stored on it.
 Whereas an external hard drive can only be used to store next-gen games.
 You have to transfer them over to the console’s internal storage in order to actually play them.

 The process of upgrading PS5 internal storage is a little finicky.
-It requires you to get a compatible SSD drive (ideally with some form of cooling system) and then screw it in yourself.
-While it might sound very intimidating so long as you’re comfortable wielding a screwdriver you shouldn’t have too much trouble.
+It requires you to get a compatible SSD drive (a heatsink is required, some include one, others do not) and then screw it in yourself.
+While it might sound very intimidating, as long as you’re comfortable wielding a screwdriver you shouldn’t have too much trouble.

 In fact, the hardest part of the process is actually getting your hands on an SSD that fits Sony’s quite strict requirements.
 That’s because the console's base hard drive has a read speed that is very much at the top end of the market, so you need to get an additional SSD that can hit the same speeds.
 We’ve included a section on which hard drives are compatible below, to help you purchase a compatible drive.